johnhyde/island/README.md

 Straight quotes should render curly.
 There is some subtlety here about curling single quotes, because those can also be apostrophes.
 Good luck ha ha.

+## Johndown features

+It's mostly just markdown (maybe we should list the actual markdown features we use, but don't sweat it).
+But there's also [$ whatever] for inline footnotes, and [@ whatever] for annotations. --- makes a triple-fleuron dinkus (in normal markdown it usually renders as an html hr (horizontal rule) element, I guess, but it's also described as a "thematic break", which we do use it for)

 ## Site generation malarkey